Benefits packages are a key part of salary negotiations but are often taken for granted.

 It’s easy to fixate on salary when negotiating a job offer.
 Employees often see benefits as perks rather than compensation.
 However, because they do ultimately equate to money a company is spending on an employee, the dollar value of benefits should never be overlooked.

-Placing a value on your benefits package
+Placing a value on your benefits packages

 Benefits typically contribute to an employee’s ability to do their job or make their life easier, thereby boosting performance.
 For example, while time off might seem like a gift, vacation time improves productivity and helps prevent burn out.
 Like most benefits, vacation days come at a cost worthy of consideration.
 The following four common benefits deserve financial respect when extending a job offer: